awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network-tutorial.md

       kubectl annotate node ip-192-168-0-92.us-west-2.compute.internal k8s.amazonaws.com/eniConfig=EniConfigName2
       ```

-1. If you had nodes in a production cluster with running Pods before you switched to using the custom networking feature, complete the following tasks:
+1. <a name="custom-networking-terminate-existing-nodes"></a>If you had nodes in a production cluster with running Pods before you switched to using the custom networking feature, complete the following tasks:

    1. Make sure that you have available nodes that are using the custom networking feature\.